emilsto/visma-task/README.md

 ### 2. Validating the URI

-Because the given URI consited of three parts, I wrote three methods for the class to validate each given part.
+Because the given URI consisted of three parts, I wrote three methods for the class to validate each given part.

 - 1. `validateSchema` - validates the scheme part of the URI
 - 2. `validatePath` - validates the path part of the URI